Interpolative separable density fitting on adaptive real space grids: THC decomposition via ISDF using adaptive grids

 In practice, the use of uniform grids is a significant limitation.
 When core electrons are treated explicitly or hard pseudopotentials are used, the single-particle basis functions have highly localized features, typically requiring denser grids than are affordable (both in terms of memory and computational cost of the various steps).
 The solution of the Poisson equation on adaptive grids non-uniformly resolving localized structures is a well-studied problem in computational mathematics.
 Robust, black-box, highly efficient algorithms are available both to construct adaptive grids which automatically resolve a given density to controllable high-order accuracy, and to solve the Poisson equation on the resulting grids.
 A primary goal of such solvers is linear or quasi-linear scaling in the number of grid points: that is, the cost of solving the Poisson equation should scale as $\OO{M}$ or $\OO{M \log M}$, where $M$ is the number of points in an adaptive grid discretizing the density.

-Many such algorithms are variants of the fast multipole method (FMM)~\cite{greengard1987thesis,greengard1988,greengard1987jcp,fmm2,gimbutas2003sisc,fmm6,fmm7,ethridge2001sisc,malhotra2016toms} or multigrid methods~\cite{brandt1977mcom,hackbusch2013,sampath2010sisc,sundar2015nlaa} (see also \cite{biros2016sisc} for a comparison of the FFT, FMM, and multigrid methods).
+Many such algorithms are variants of the fast multipole method (FMM)~\cite{greengard1987thesis,greengard1988,greengard1987jcp,fmm2,gimbutas2003sisc,fmm6,fmm7,ethridge2001sisc,malhotra2016toms} or multigrid methods~\cite{brandt1977mcom,hackbusch2013,sampath2010sisc,sundar2015nlaa} (see also \cite{biros2016sisc} for a comparison of the FFT, FMM, and multigrid methods, and \cite{pan25} for an example of a multigrid-based approach to compute the ERI tensor).
 For free space problems, multigrid-based methods typically require truncating the computational domain and imposing artificial boundary conditions, so we do not consider this approach.
 Here, we use the recently developed dual-space multilevel kernel-splitting (DMK) framework~\cite{jiang2025cpam}.
 DMK shares several characteristics with the FMM, namely its tree-based algorithmic structure and $\OO{M}$ computational complexity for evaluating the convolution of a kernel and a function represented on an adaptive grid.
 However, DMK introduces significant improvements, including a simplified algorithmic framework, applicability to a broader class of kernels, and an acceleration of computationally intensive near-field calculations.

 In the present work, we use adaptive octrees with product Chebyshev grids to discretize the basis functions, and the DMK algorithm, which is compatible with such a discretization, to solve the Poisson equation.
 Once the adaptive octree discretization has been constructed, the DMK solver can be treated as a black box, so we refer to Ref.~\onlinecite{jiang2025cpam} for further details on DMK.